 - 8.1 Firms holding a legal activities certificate must require all those responsible for the firm's reserved legal activities who are partners or directors or, in the case of a limited liability partnership, members or designated members, or agents, who are not members but who are responsible for the firm's reserved legal activities to obtain continuing professional development (CPD), and be able to demonstrate that they have obtained CPD.
-This includes compliance with regulation 8(2) below. - 8.2 Individuals authorised to carry on one or more reserved legal activities must maintain competence in those reserved legal activities and obtain an appropriate proportion of CPD units in each of those areas.
+This includes compliance with regulation 8(2) below. - 8.2 Individuals authorised to carry on one or more reserved legal activities must maintain competence in those reserved legal activities and comply with the CPD requirements for CILEx Practitioners set out within the CILEx Regulation CPD Regulations.